christensenacademy/christensen-academy/modules/beginning-java/challenges/income-tax.md

 **Estimated Time:** 75 minutes, assuming you already have some experience working with boolean logic, using a scanner, and just generally being awesome.

-Your challenge is to write a program that calculates the amount of income tax a citizen must pay to the goverment of [Java](http://en.wikipedia.org/wiki/Java) in Rp(Rp stands for Rupiah, which is the Indonesian currency).
+Your challenge is to write a program that calculates the amount of income tax a citizen must pay to the goverment of [Java](http://en.wikipedia.org/wiki/Java) in Rupiah (Rp), which is the Indonesian currency.

 **Note:** You may assume the user will always input valid values.